libplctag/libplctag/README.md

 We are on API version 2.0.
 That includes:

 * CMake build system for better cross-platform support.
+* Binary releases built for Ubuntu 18.04, macOS 10.14 and Windows 10.
+All 64-bit.
 * support for Rockwell/Allen-Bradley ControlLogix(tm) PLCs via CIP-EtherNet/IP (CIP/EIP or EIP)(tm?).
 Firmware versions 16, 20 and 31.
   * read/write 8, 16, 32, and 64-bit signed and unsigned integers.
   * read/write single booleans under some circumstances (BOOL arrays are still tricky).